Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 If you’re an expectant mother or a mom of little baby, then you perhaps know that nothing but breastfeeding is the healthiest option for the newborn.

-There is no doubt that breast milk is simply the best food for an infant.
+There is no doubt that breast milk is simply the best nutrition source for an infant.

 It is recognized as such by the American Academy of Pediatrics, by lactation consultants and nursing experts worldwide.